Get started with our barcodes roadmap

 The first step in creating barcodes and the numbers that go into them is to license a GS1 Company Prefix, which you receive as part of your membership.
 A GS1 Company Prefix is a unique identification number that GS1 New Zealand licenses just to your company – and it is part of every barcode and identification number you create.
 It’s the industry's best practice to uniquely identify your brand in the global supply chain.

-Here we’ll take you on a step-by-step guide through the processes involved in getting your products to market.
+GS1 New Zealand will take you on a step by step guide through the processes involved in getting your products to market.

 Once you have signed up for membership, your block of barcode numbers (GTINs) will be allocated to you.
 These are the unique identification keys for all your products.